We Remember

 January 28, 1940 — February 2, 2026

-The Roman Catholic Diocese of Nelson, British Columbia, has lost a beloved priest with the peaceful passing of Reverend James “Jim” Ratcliffe of Kelowna on Monday, February 2, 2026, at Sun Pointe Village.
+The Roman Catholic Diocese of Nelson, British Columbia, has lost a beloved priest with the peaceful passing of Reverend James “Jim” Ratcliffe of Kelowna on Monday, February 2, 2026, at the age of 86.

 Father Jim, who was raised in the communities of Trinity Valley, Lumby and Kelowna, graduated in 1957 from Rutland Secondary and then attended Notre Dame University in Nelson, completing his Grade 13 before attending Christ the King Seminary from 1958 to 1959.
-He was ordained a subdeacon in 1963 at St. Peter’s Seminary and then completed his studies and was ordained a priest on June 6, 1965.
-He celebrated his 60th anniversary this past June 6th here in Kelowna.
-Subsequently, he completed his M.A. in Theology at Notre Dame in Indiana in 1969.
+He was ordained a subdeacon in 1963 at St. Peter’s Seminary and thencompleted his studies and was ordained a priest on June 6, 1965.

 Father Jim is survived by his younger sisters, Mary Royal and Elizabeth Dunne, both of Vancouver; stepsister, Kathleen Marty (Wong), of West Kelowna and stepbrothers, Maurice Marty and Don Marty, both of Osoyoos; as well as sister-in-law, Maureen Ratcliffe of Calgary.